Jamaican students in Florida win Independence Essay Competition

 Briana, a second generation Jamaican, is interested in knowing of her roots as her father is a Jamaican immigrant.
 She was encouraged to enter the competition after being informed by her older sister.

-Also being crowned a runner-up in the recent Miss Jamaica Florida Ambassadors 2007, Briana described her reign so far, as positive, having gained a tremendous amount of experience in preparation for the coronation in June, earlier this year.
+Briana was also named a runner-up in the recent Miss Jamaica Florida Ambassadors 2007.
+She described her time as positive.
+She gained a lot of experience while preparing for the coronation in June earlier this year.

 Briana is a sixth grader at St. Francis Xavier School and attends the Antioch Baptist Church.
 Through her activities at both institutions, she has expressed a desire to be more involved in her community.